-- Delay Tank Closure: Delay tank closure at Hanford until the safe and effective treatment capacity to immobilize Hanford's tank waste in glass has been achieved. - Accelerate Work to Remove Cesium and Strontium Capsules to Dry Storage: Request funding that speeds up the work to safely remove and dry-cask cesium and strontium capsules to dry storage at the Waste Encapsulation and Storage Facility.
-Continue work to construct above-ground interim storage for these capsules, updates to WESF to facilitate the transfer and procurement of the storage containers to complete this work prior to the 2025 TPA milestone. - Safely Complete Removal of Contaminated Soil Beneath the 324 Building: Request funding that allows for the 324 Building B-cell contamination to be removed safely and on schedule, and maximizes worker protections. - Fund Vapor Engineered Exposure Controls: Complete the testing, selection, and implementation of the most effective measures to safely address worker exposure to toxic chemical vapors in Hanford's tank farms as outlined in the Sept 2018 settlement agreement regarding tank vapors.
-Ensure that workers are provided respiratory protection while working in the tank farms to protect workers from both immediate and chronic health effects and illnesses. - Plan for Expanded High-Level Tank Waste Storage: Request funding to plan for and implement safe additional storage of Hanford's high-level tank waste so that this space is available before more Hanford underground storage tanks fail. - Request Funding for Deep Vadose Zone Contamination: Restore funding to plan remediation of the deep vadose zone, especially below Hanford's tank farms where an estimated one million gallons or more of high-level nuclear waste has leaked.
+- Delay Tank Closure: Delay tank closure at Hanford, especially at the C Farm tanks, until the safe and effective treatment capacity to immobilize Hanford's tank waste in glass has been achieved.
+Delaying tank closure also offers time for the development of technologies that may allow for the retrieval of more tank waste. - Focus on Safe and Effective Tank Waste Vitrification: Make glass safely.
+Prioritize work on Direct Feed Low Activity Waste.
+Continue solving problems to be ready for high-level waste vitrification. - Accelerate Work to Remove Cesium and Strontium Capsules to Dry Storage: Request funding that speeds up the work to safely remove the Waste Encapsulation and Storage Facility's cesium and strontium capsules to dry-cask storage.
+We would like to see this work completed prior to the 2025 TPA milestone. - Safely Complete Removal of Contaminated Soil Beneath the 324 Building: Request funding that allows for the 324 Building B-cell contamination to be removed safely and on schedule, and maximizes worker protections.
+Ensure that funding levels allow for characterization of waste as it is removed to ensure that no long-lived contaminants end up in the Environmental Restoration Disposal Facility. - Fund Vapor Engineered Exposure Controls: Complete the testing, selection, and implementation of the most effective measures to safely address worker exposure to toxic chemical vapors in Hanford's tank farms as outlined in the Sept 2018 settlement agreement regarding tank vapors.
+Ensure that workers are provided effective respiratory protection using supplied air respiratory protection while working in the tank farms to protect workers from both immediate and chronic health effects and illnesses. - Plan for Expanded High-Level Tank Waste Storage: Request funding to plan for and implement safe additional storage of Hanford's high-level tank waste so that this space is available before more Hanford underground storage tanks fail. - Increase Infrastructure and Readiness to Respond to Tank Leaks: Request funding to increase readiness to quickly move in infrastructure necessary to pump a leaking tank. - Restore Onsite Treatment Capacity for Waste Treated at Perma-Fix Northwest: Request funding to restore onsite treatment capacity to return treatment of Hanford's waste to the Hanford site.
+See our 2020 report outlining concerns with Perma-Fix NW. - Request Funding for Deep Vadose Zone Contamination: Restore funding to plan remediation of the deep vadose zone, especially below Hanford's tank farms where an estimated one million gallons or more of high-level nuclear waste has leaked.
 The vadose zone contaminants will continue to migrate through the soil re-contaminating areas that were previously cleaned up.
 Remediating the deep vadose zone won't happen without a plan, funding, and an ongoing commitment to accomplish the work.
 This work must be funded in order to protect future generations. - Request Additional Funding for Groundwater Remediation: Protect the Columbia River, future generations and the environment by requesting additional funding for groundwater remediation.
-This additional funding should include completing the extended apatite barrier at N area.